Why choose Lemonade?

 What kind of bad things am I covered for?

-Your policy covers damage to your stuff caused by fire, lightning, smoke, explosion, burglary, robbery, vandalism, windstorms, hail and water damage caused by burst or blocked pipes, and leaking appliances.
-You’ll also have the option to include theft by selecting the Anti Theft or All Risk Package when you sign-up.
+Your policy covers damage to your stuff caused by fire, lightning, smoke, explosion, burglary, robbery, vandalism, windstorms, hail, local heavy rainfall, and water damage caused by burst or blocked pipes, and leaking appliances.
+You’ll also have the option to include theft by selecting the Anti-Theft or All Risk Package when you sign-up.

 We also cover any increased living expenses if one of those things happens.
 For example, if a kitchen fire forces you out of your apartment, or if a burst pipe upstairs means it’s now raining inside your apartment - we’ll cover the cost for a hotel.